 It all began with a sad looking patch of grass, a shed, a few trees, and an old swimming pool.

 Coming from a small city garden where I had planted every square inch, I was happy to have a lot more space but, wow, it was intimidating to start fresh.
-I think it’s a bit harder the more you know.
+I think it’s a bit harder the more you know about plants and gardening.

 A small space is much easier and less expensive to manage.
 And the thought of how many plants—and how much time—it would take to fill this new space seemed impossible.
 Especially as a frugal gardener.